ServiceNow ITSM Services: Implementation, Integration & Optimization

 Request Management

-Request Management handles user-initiated requests for standard services, ranging from hardware provisioning to access changes.
+Request Management handles user-initiated requests for standard services, including hardware provisioning and access changes.
 This module helps streamline fulfillment while improving transparency and efficiency.

 • Offers a unified service catalog with predefined request types